learn-co-curriculum/dsc-strings-lab/README.md

 Okay, we have learned about our first data type, the String!
 Now let's do a little practice with strings.
 We'll use the methods and functions we introduced in the previous lesson to flex our string-manipulating muscles!

 ## Objectives
+You will be able to:
 * Understand and use the data type, Strings
-* Understand and explain the concept of variables
+* Understand, explain and use the correct data types for various types of information (strings)

 ## Instructions